Our customers have been hired by:

 - While visual resumes are usually a waste of space, words are more important than graphics.
 Keep that in mind.

 A pretty resume design won’t get you far if you don’t know how to write the contents.
 Luckily, we have tons of resources to help you out:

 First, learn the critical rules.
 This quick guide will take you from a resume rookie into an expert in 5 minutes: How to Make a Resume: A Step-by-Step Guide

 Then, pick a professional format.
 This is key to presenting your strongest suit to employers.
 Make them realize they need you: Resume Format: How to Format a Resume Right

 Once you’ve got the general idea for your resume contents, get the show on the road.
-Ain’t as easy as it seems?
+Isn’t it as easy as it seems?
 Well, we’ve just made it easy: How to Start a Resume: A Complete Guide With Tips & 15+ Examples

-Do you have any questions on choosing the visual resume template?
-Give us a shout in the comments and we’ll get back to you!
+Do you have any questions about choosing the visual resume template?
+Give us a shout in the comments, and we’ll get back to you!

 This article has been reviewed by our editorial team to make sure it follows Zety's editorial guidelines.
 We’re committed to sharing our expertise and giving you trustworthy career advice tailored to your needs.
 High-quality content is what brings over 40 million readers to our site every year.
 But we don't stop there.
 Our team conducts original research to understand the job market better, and we pride ourselves on being quoted by top universities and prime media outlets from around the world.